h-livv/citehop/README.md

 # Citehop

 Citehop is a **personal research tool**.
-It was built for my own literature work on this machine.
+It was built for my own literature work on my machine.
 It is **not** a product, not supported, and not meant to ship.

 Given a seed paper, it builds a **local 1-hop citation corpus** (the seed, the papers it cites, and the papers that cite it), then runs a **local model** against a **schema you define** to pull out structured claims.
 You review those claims against the source and keep them as JSON.